prnam/prnam/README.md

 <div style="text-align: justify">

-I was born and raised in Mangaluru, India.
-I have completed my Master of Science in Computer Science at Mangaluru Univerisity.
+I was born and raised in <a href="https://www.mappls.com/v9fmrc" target="_blank">Mangaluru, India</a>.
+I have completed my Master of Science in Computer Science at <a href="https://www.mappls.com/36gd42" target="_blank"> Mangaluru Univerisity</a>.

 </div>